*** Italian boys garments : trousers pants bretelle suspenders suspension

 Figure 1.--The photo was taken in the mountains north of Milan.
-We do not know enough bout Italian 19th century photographer to date it.
-An Iraloan reader belieces that it was taken in the 1890s.
+We do not know enough about Italian 19th century photographer to date it.
+An Italian reader belieces that it was taken in the 1890s.
 The boy wears button-on H-bar pants.
-Suspender pnts were common troughout Italy, but H-bar pants were more common in the north where the Austrians ruled for many years.
+(We are not entirely ue id the buttons here are functional or deciorative.)
+Suspender pants were common troughout Italy, but H-bar pants sometimes seen in the north where the Austrians were involved fo many years, especially South Tyrol.

 HBC